You are here

-The Therapeutic Goods Administration (TGA) has developed new arrangements to allow continued and flexible oversight of Good Manufacturing Practice (GMP) at licenced domestic manufacturing sites during the COVID-19 pandemic.
+The Therapeutic Goods Administration (TGA) developed arrangements in April 2020 to allow continued and flexible oversight of Good Manufacturing Practice (GMP) at licensed domestic manufacturing sites during the COVID-19 pandemic.

-The TGA has developed a process to enable inspectors to undertake remote and/or hybrid GMP domestic inspections where suitable, in place of on-site inspections.
-The TGA will only use this process during the COVID-19 pandemic.
+These arrangements enable inspectors to undertake remote and/or hybrid GMP domestic inspections where suitable, in place of on-site inspections.
+The TGA will continue to use this process during the COVID-19 pandemic.
 Routine on-site inspections will recommence at an appropriate time when the pandemic restrictions are lifted.

-- help ensure continued governance of GMP at licenced domestic manufacturing sites
+- helps ensure continued governance of GMP at licensed domestic manufacturing sites

-- facilitate new GMP licences and/or variations to existing licences
+- facilitates obtaining new GMP licences and/or variations to existing licences

-- maintain patient and consumer confidence in therapeutic goods manufactured in Australia by maintaining GMP regulatory oversight.
+- maintains patient and consumer confidence in therapeutic goods manufactured in Australia by maintaining GMP regulatory oversight.

-This process will utilise a risk-based model to evaluate the various options available for inspections on a case-by-case basis, in consultation with relevant staff at each specific manufacturing site.
+The new process utilises a risk-based model to evaluate the various options available for inspections on a case-by-case basis, in consultation with relevant staff at each specific manufacturing site.

 These options include: